The storyteller began:

 “There once were two men, each getting dressed in the morning when they each broke a shoe lace.
 “Damn!”, they both exclaimed.

-Those listening to the story cried, “Equal!
+The listeners cried, “These were equal acts!
 The two men had the same exact thing happen!
-They had the same exact response!”
+They responded identically!”

 But the storyteller went on: